Ugocode/Solid-Test-Task/README.md

 ## Color Generation

-Tap on the screen of the homepage and see diffrent colors greet you Hello There!
+Tap on the screen of the homepage and see different colors greet you Hello There!

-This projects uses Solid lints
+This project uses Solid lints
 [![style: solid](https://img.shields.io/badge/style-solid-orange)](https://pub.dev/packages/solid_lints)